 About

 I'm a McWilliams postdoctoral fellow at Carnegie Mellon University.
-I'm an observational astronomer, and I study the evolution and populations of massive stars, with a particular focus on binary stars and the progenitors of supernova.
+I'm an observational stellar astrophysicist, and I study resolved stellar populations in the Milky Way and nearby galaxies, with a particular focus on massive binary stars.
+I couple my observations with simulations and models through collaboration with theoretical astrophysicists, and aim to place constraints on uncertain parameters of binary mass transfer processes.

 I completed my PhD in Astronomy and Astrophyiscs at the University of Toronto under the supervision of Dr. Maria Drout and Dr. Bryan Gaensler.
 I completed a BSc.
 Hons. in Physics and Applied Mathematics at Memorial University of Newfoundland and Labrador, supervised by Dr. Ivan Booth and Dr. Hari Kunduri.
 I'm originally from St. John's, Newfoundland and Labrador, Canada.